Winston-Salem Journal: Cutbacks and sale

 In August 2007, the Journal reported it was changing its daily business section and cutting five positions.
 Two of the positions eliminated were in the newsroom.

 Many changes occurred in 2010.
 In April, the Journals parent company, Media General, announced that it was dropping all Winston-Salem-based copy editor and design positions, shifting production to consolidated editing centers in Richmond, Va., and Tampa, Fla.
 Media General also announced that they are going to use a portion of their $1 million of cost savings to "focus on intensified local news coverage."
 In October, Carl Crothers, the paper's executive editor was let go as a cost-cutting measure.
 On December 15, the Winston-Salem Journal fired another 18 employees, in the closing of its copy desk.

 On April 9, 2012 the newspaper's parent company, Media General, listed revenue that included revenue projections "if newspaper division is sold".
 On May 17, 2012, Media General announced the sale of most of its newspapers to BH Media, a subsidiary of Berkshire Hathaway.

 On March 16, 2020, Lee Enterprises Inc. completed its $140 million purchase of BH Media publications, including the Journal, all of which Lee had managed since June 2018.

 In June 2024, Lee Enterprises announced it will close the Winston-Salem production print facility and move the printing of papers including the Journal and Greensboro News & Record to Virginia or Tennessee.

-Starting November 3, 2025, the Journal did not print a Monday paper, putting that day's paper online.
+On November 3, 2025, the Journal moved to a six day printing schedule, eliminating its printed Monday edition.